 Collecting arrears through employer withholding

 If the Registrar is already collecting an ongoing liability from a payer's salary and wages, it can also arrange to collect arrears in the same way (this is known as employer withholding of arrears, or EWA).

-The Registrar can vary a notice served on an employer for the collection of ongoing child support to include an additional amount to cover amounts overdue (section 45(2A)).
-Amounts overdue include debts owed to the Commonwealth that arise under or in relation to an enforceable maintenance liability.
+The Registrar can vary a notice served on an employer for the collection of ongoing deductible liabilities to include an additional amount to cover amounts overdue (CSRC Act section 45(2A)).
+Amounts overdue include debts owed to the Commonwealth that arise under or in relation to a deductible liability.
 This may include arrears of child support, late payment penalties and estimate penalties.
 A copy of the notice to increase the deduction must be served on the employer.
 The Registrar will also send a copy of the notice to the payer.